divyum/youtube-dater/README.md

 * ***v2.3.0 -***

-	1. Fixes major issues due to which extension used to fail
+	1. fixes major issues due to which extension used to fail
-	2. Gets date in real time from html content
+	2. gets date in real time from html content

 * ***v2.3.1 -***

-	1. Fixes to comply with youtube layout changes.
+	1. fixes to comply with youtube layout changes.

+* ***v2.3.2 -***

+	1. speeds up date loading and adds workflow to run 2 intervals, 1 for quick loading and other for lazy loading for dates.